-Generally, the pre-defined collection mechanisms such as SNMP, WMI, WEBPAGE, etc. are sufficient for extending LogicMonitor with your own custom datasources.
-However, in some cases you may need to use the SCRIPT mechanism to get pesky performance metrics from hard-to-reach places.
-A few common use cases for the SCRIPT collection mechanism include:
+Generally, the pre-defined collection methods such as SNMP, WMI, WEBPAGE, etc. are sufficient for extending LogicMonitor with your own custom DataSources.
+However, in some cases you may need to use the SCRIPT mechanism to retrieve performance metrics from hard-to-reach places.
+A few common use cases for the SCRIPT collection method include:

-- executing an arbitrary program and capturing it output
+- Executing an arbitrary program and capturing its output

-- using a HTTP API that requires session-based authentication prior to polling
+- Using an HTTP API that requires session-based authentication prior to polling

 Script Collection Approach

 Creating custom monitoring via a script is straightforward.
 Here’s a high-level overview of how it works:

 - Write code that retrieves the numeric metrics you’re interested in.
 If you have text-based monitoring data you might consider a Scripted EventSource.

 - Print the metrics to standard output, typically as key-value pairs (e.g. name = value) with one per line.

 - Create a datapoint corresponding to each metric, and use a datapoint post-processor to capture the value for each key.